-Term 2194 (Spring 2019), class# 22766
+Term 2204 (Spring 2020), class# 22240

 - Instructor: Dr.S.
 (Prof. Vladimir Savinov). - Office: Allen Hall, 402 (office hours are conducted elsewhere). - Office hours: time and location will be announced in class, on CourseWeb and via e-mail.
 Also, I am usually available right after class in Thaw 104 or in the hallway outside.
-I am rarely, if ever, available right before class, even for quick questions.
+I am practically never available right before class, not even for quick questions.
 Office hours are conducted in group environment (unless you are the only student who showed up).
-I do not do individual tutoring.
 Show up at the time when office hours start.
-If you show up late, most likely you will miss some important discussion. - Phone#: (412) 624-9042 (NOT a good way to get in touch with me). - e-mail (THE best way to contact me): vps3@pitt.edu
+If you show up late, most likely you will miss some important discussion.
+Just in case, so you know, I do not do tutoring. - Phone#: (412) 624-9042 (NOT a good way to get in touch with me). - e-mail (THE best way to contact me): vps3@pitt.edu